 CAMPOS Faculty Scholars Nomination

-CAMPOS began in 2012 as one of six initiatives of UC Davis ADVANCE, a National Science Foundation Institutional Transformation grant with the goal to increase the participation and advancement of women in academic science and engineering careers.
-UC Davis matched NSF funds with an investment of over $3 million for incentive monies to support the hiring and development of faculty in STEM disciplines.
-CAMPOS faculty are characterized by research excellence and a commitment to transforming STEM education at UC Davis and contributing service to help address the problems of gender inequity in science and engineering.
+CAMPOS was conceived in 2012 as one of six initiatives of UC Davis ADVANCE, a National Science Foundation Institutional Transformation grant with the goal to increase the participation and advancement of women in academic science and engineering careers.
+UC Davis matched NSF funds with an investment of over $3 million for incentive monies to support the hiring and development of faculty in Science, Technology, Engineering, Mathematics and Medicine (STEMM) disciplines.
+CAMPOS faculty are characterized by the excellence of their research, and by their commitment to transforming STEMM education at UC Davis and contributing service to help address the problems of inequity in science, engineering and medicine.

-In response to NSF priorities, CAMPOS initially focused on advancing the recruitment, hiring, and success of UC Davis faculty with exceptional contributions to STEM research, teaching and service whose presence at UC Davis would help address issues affecting the underrepresentation of Latinas in STEM.
-Over time, the mission of CAMPOS grew to include STEM faculty whose research, teaching and service address the needs of all communities currently underrepresented in STEM disciplines.
+In response to NSF priorities, CAMPOS initially focused on advancing the recruitment, hiring, and success of UC Davis faculty with exceptional contributions to STEMM research, teaching and service whose presence at UC Davis would help address issues affecting the underrepresentation of women in STEMM.
+Over time, the mission of CAMPOS grew to include STEMM faculty whose professional activities address the needs of all communities currently underrepresented in their STEMM disciplines.

-Department Chairs, in consultation with Deans, may nominate candidates that have been interviewed and offered a position for a UC Davis STEM Academic Senate faculty position (that is at least a 50% tenure-track/ladder-rank position) within the current recruitment cycle/academic year, if they meet one or more of the review criteria listed in the next page.
-The nomination materials are accepted in a rolling basis, with a deadline for the 2020-21 cohort of June 1, 2020.
-The CAMPOS Review Committee considers the submitted files and forwards a list of nominations to the Vice Provost-Academic Affairs, who will make the final selection.
-The 2020-21 CAMPOS Scholars will be announced in early June and formally inducted in fall 2020.
+Department Chairs, in consultation with Deans, may nominate candidates that have been interviewed and offered a position for a UC Davis STEMM Academic Senate faculty position (that is at least a 50% tenure-track/ladder-rank position) within the current recruitment cycle/academic year, if they meet one or more of the review criteria listed in the next page.
+The nomination materials are accepted on a rolling basis, with a deadline for the 2021-22 cohort of May 30, 2021.
+The CAMPOS Review Committee evaluates the nominations and forwards its recommendations to the Vice Provost for Academic Affairs, who makes the final selection.
+The 2021-22 CAMPOS Scholars will be announced in the summer and formally inducted in fall 2021.

 The contributions of nominees to diversity will be evaluated using the review criteria consistent with the University of California Academic Advancement Criteria (APM 210-1-d) and are listed below.